Does your dog need another dog for company?

 Before you decide to bring a new dog into your home, ask yourself these important questions:

-1. Is My Dog Social? – Does your dog generally get along with other dogs?
-Have they shown a tendency to be friendly or aggressive in social situations?
+- Is My Dog Social? – Does your dog generally get along with other dogs?
+Have they shown a tendency to be friendly or tense in social situations?

-1. Do I Have the Time? – Whoever said adding another dog isn’t double the effort or clearly had no idea what they were talking about.
-Managing two dogs means double the time for training, walking, feeding, and vet visits – especially if they don’t get along.
+- Do I Have the Time? – Whoever said adding a second dog isn’t double the effort clearly had no idea what they were talking about.
+Managing two dogs means double the time for training, walking, feeding, and vet visits, especially if they don’t get along.
 Are you prepared for the additional responsibility?

-1. Can I Handle the Cost? – Another dog means additional expenses.
-Can your budget handle the extra cost of food, medical care, grooming, dog walks, training and potentially boarding when you go on vacation?
-Dog-mom life ain’t cheap!
+- Can I Handle the Cost? – Another dog means additional expenses.
+Can your budget handle the extra cost of food, medical care, grooming, dog walks, training, and potentially boarding when you go on vacation?
+Dog-mom life ain’t cheap.

-1. What’s My Living Situation? – Do you have enough space for two dogs to live comfortably without feeling cramped?
-Is your living environment conducive to having more than one pet?
-Remember smaller spaces with more dogs, can often trigger aggressive episodes since the dogs feel like they don’t have places to escape to.
+- What’s My Living Situation? – Do you have enough space for two dogs to live comfortably without feeling cramped?
+Smaller spaces with more dogs can often trigger conflict since the dogs feel like they don’t have places to escape to.
+This is especially worth thinking through in an HDB flat or smaller condo unit.

 If you have any doubts, it may be best to hold off on getting a second dog.
 Your own pup’s wellbeing should be the top priority.

-How to Approach It If You Decide to Do It Anyway
+How to Introduce a Second Dog If You Decide to Go Ahead

 If you’ve thought it through and decided that adding another dog to your family is the right move, here’s how to make the transition smoother: